essaid00/hertzbeat-vue/README.md

-# migasfree-frontend
+# HertzBeat-frontend

-Migasfree is an application to manage systems.
+HertzBeat is an application to manage systems.
 Fundamentally to deploy software to computers in an organization.

 This project is the frontend (with [Quasar framework](https://quasar.dev/)).

 ## License

-Migasfree is free software, released under [GNU GPL v3](https://github.com/migasfree/migasfree-frontend/blob/master/LICENSE).
+HertzBeat is free software, released under [GNU GPL v3](https://github.com/HertzBeat/HertzBeat-frontend/blob/master/LICENSE).

 ## Install the dependencies